AcademySoftwareFoundation/openexr/docs/ReadingAndWritingImageFiles.rst

 Writing an OpenEXR file with a preview image is shown in the following example.
 Since the preview image is an attribute in the file's header, it is entirely separate from the main image.
 Here the preview image is a smaller version of the main image, but this is not required; in some cases storing an easily recognizable icon may be more appropriate.
 This example uses the RGBA-only interface to write a scan line based file, but preview images are also supported for files that are written using the general interface, and for tiled files.

 .. literalinclude:: src/writeRgbaWithPreview1.cpp
    :language: c++
    :linenos:

-Lines 1 through 4 generate the preview image.
+Lines 7 through 12 generate the preview image.
 Line 5 creates a header for the image file.
-Line 6 converts the preview image into a ``PreviewImage`` attribute, and adds the attribute to the header.
-Lines 7 through 9 store the header (with the preview image) and the main image in a file.
+Line 16 converts the preview image into a ``PreviewImage`` attribute, and adds the attribute to the header.
+Lines 18 through 20 store the header (with the preview image) and the main image in a file.

-Function ``makePreviewImage()``, called in line 4, generates the preview image by scaling the main image down to one eighth of its original width and height:
+Function ``makePreviewImage()``, called on line 12, generates the preview image by scaling the main image down to one eighth of its original width and height:

 .. literalinclude:: src/makePreviewImage.cpp
    :language: c++
    :linenos:

 To make this example easier to read, scaling the image is done by just sampling every eighth pixel of every eighth scan line.
 This can lead to aliasing artifacts in the preview image; for a higher-quality preview image, the main image should be lowpass-filtered before it is subsampled.

 Function ``makePreviewImage()`` calls ``gamma()`` to convert the floating-point red, green, and blue components of the sampled main image pixels to ``unsigned char`` values. ``gamma()`` is a simplified version of what the exrdisplay program does in order to show an OpenEXR image's floating-point pixels on the screen (for details, see exrdisplay's source code):

 .. code-block::
    :linenos: